 On our sailing trips we ask a lot of our voyage crew: watchkeeping, climbing the rigging, hoisting the sails, helping with maintenance.
 We will encounter various weather conditions and being active on deck is a large part of the experience.
 Because of this we always aim to ensure that every trip has a nice range in ages and nationalities.
 It is precisely this division that provides interesting conversations on board, between the youngest and older guests among us.
 We therefore keep in mind the number of people in a certain age group on our voyages.
 This could mean that if the limit has been reached, we might have to add someone on the waiting list.
-At this moment we availability for sailors up to 60 years old, and limited availability for those of 60+ and older.
+At this moment we have availability for sailors up to 60 years old, but no longer availability for those of 60+ and older.

 Endless ice shelves, superb shades of turquoise blues that glow within the hollows and crevasses of the glaciers and the most extraordinary wildlife inhabiting these lands: this remote, cold and white continent in the South is just breath-taking.
 Travelling to Antarctica is a surreal experience, that fills you with happiness, inspiration and inner calm, encouraging you to enjoy life to the fullest.